strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   to report on Service Type for all Service Contacts.

   1 - Assessment
-    Determination of a person‘s mental health status and need for mental health services, made by a suitably trained mental health professional, based on the collection and evaluation of data obtained through interview and observation, of a person‘s history and presenting problem(s).
+    Determination of a person's mental health status and need for mental health services, made by a suitably trained mental health professional, based on the collection and evaluation of data obtained through interview and observation, of a person's history and presenting problem(s).
-    Assessment may include consultation with the person‘s family and concludes with formation of problems/issues, documentation of a preliminary diagnosis, and a treatment plan.
+    Assessment may include consultation with the person's family and concludes with formation of problems/issues, documentation of a preliminary diagnosis, and a treatment plan.